bryansho/PCOS_WGS_16S_metabolome/CAPS_analysis/README.md

 # Descirption
 CAPs analysis of beta-diversity using bray-curtis dissimilarity.
 Three data sets were used: 1) Gut Metabolites, 2) Gut 16S sequencing, and 3) WGS metagenome.
+PERMANOVA (999 permutations) was used to evaluate differentiation between treatments.

 ## File mapping